Chef

 Upcoming Courses/Events

-Lifestyle Medicine Tools for Promoting Healthy Change ~~ June 7 - 8, 2024.
-Click here for course information.
+Lifestyle Medicine Tools for Promoting Healthy Change ~~ June 12 - 13, 2025.
+Click here for details as they become available.
 Continuing medical education credits available.

 Sign Up for the ILM mailing list for course updates and additional ILM news.